 Prairie has extensive experience providing fairness opinions for transactions of all sizes and levels of complexity, ranging from Employee Stock Ownership Plan ("ESOP") transactions involving minority interests to complex multi-investor situations that present sophisticated securities design issues, equity incentive analysis and compensation structures.
 To ensure that the interests of sellers are being served, Prairie provides an independent financial opinion that considers all aspects of the potential transaction.
 Our professionals understand the importance of analyzing a transaction in its entirety and effectively communicating the results to the client.
 Prairie has rendered over 100 fairness opinions over the past 10 years, were named the 2020 U.S.A.
 Fairness Opinion Advisor of the Year by M&A Atlas and consistently rank as a Top 10 fairness opinion provider by Refinitiv (formerly Thomson Reuters).

-Greg Cook is a Director with Prairie Capital Advisors.
-He can be reached at 630.413.5567 or email at: firstname.lastname@example.org.
+Greg Cook is a Director at Prairie Capital Advisors, Inc. He can be reached at 630.413.5567 or by email: email@example.com.

 Subscribe to our articlesSign Up!